How to Build Continuous Compliance into Your Development Pipeline

 script:

-- sectests scan --target $STAGING_URL --mode quick --fail-on critical
+- sectests validate --target $STAGING_URL --mode quick --fail-on critical

 artifacts: